 This tutorial is to show you how to make Chinese potato starch noodles from scratch with only 2 ingredients.
 The noodles are naturally gluten-free.

-Chinese potato or sweet potato starch noodles are incredibly easy to make with only 2 ingredients.
+Chinese potato starch noodles are incredibly easy to make with only 2 ingredients.
 They are one of the popular noodles in the Chinese kitchen.
-The noodles are naturally gluten-free and has a chewy and bouncy texture.
+The noodles are naturally gluten-free and have a chewy and bouncy texture.

-Ingredients to make suan la fen noodles from scratch
+Ingredients to make Chinese potato starch noodles from scratch

 You only need two ingredients to make the noodles from scratch and it’s naturally gluten-free too.